Monoidal Rips: Stable Multiparameter Filtrations of Directed Networks: Implementation and Experimental Results

 We observed a modest increase in accuracy when using $p=1$ compared to $p=\infty$, which might suggest that the filtration using $p<\infty$ captures some information not captured by the usual Vietoris-Rips filtration.
 To further investigate this hypothesis, we combined the persistence images from the filtrations with $p=1$ and $p=\infty$.
 We kept everything else the same as in the previous experiment.
 The optimal value for $\sigma$ found in this case was $0.04$.
 By combining persistence images, we achieved a mean classification accuracy of $59.32$ (see \cref{fig:accuracy_1_and_inf}).
 Numerical summary statistics for all values of $p$ we tried are reported in \cref{table:accuracies_point_clouds_different_p} in \cref{sec:appendix_experimental_results}.
 Based on these findings, we believe it can be beneficial to consider including features from filtrations where $p<\infty$.
+We note that the accuracy obtained here using $p$-Rips persistence is lower than in previous works \cite{carriere2020perslay, adams2017}, which is expected since our experiments use fewer and smaller point clouds and are designed to study the effect of the parameter $p$ rather than to optimize predictive performance.

 \FloatBarrier

 \begin{appendices}